StatisticalRethinkingJulia/SR2TuringPluto.jl/README.md

 StatisticalRethinkingTuring is a Julia project that uses Pluto notebooks for this purpose.
 Each notebook demonstrates Julia versions of `code snippets` and `mcmc models` contained in the R package "rethinking" associated with the book [Statistical Rethinking](https://xcelab.net/rm/statistical-rethinking/) by Richard McElreath.

-This Julia project uses Stan (the `cmdstan` executable) as the underlying mcmc implementation.
+This Julia project uses Turing as the underlying mcmc implementation.

 ## Usage